Pivot tables and pivot charts

 Improving our pivot table

-- that gives us a simple pivot table
+- that gives us a simple pivot table, showing us the peak values for our service

 - we can also add a PivotChart instantly - click on your pivot table, and press